-To be considered for reimbursement, NDCs and a HCPCS or CPT procedure code must be indicated on Medicare crossover claims for provider-administered drugs.
+To be considered for reimbursement, NDCs and a HCPCS or CPT procedure code must be indicated on Medicare crossover claims.
 NDCs must be indicated on claims where Medicare is the primary payer.
 Medicare claims with an NDC present should automatically cross over to ForwardHealth.

-ForwardHealth will deny crossover claims if an NDC was not submitted to Medicare.
+ForwardHealth will deny crossover claims, including WCDP crossover claims, if an NDC was not submitted to Medicare.